harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/stop-pipelines-using-opa.md

 2. Set up the notification as follows:

-     1. Overview page —  Enter a notifcation name such as **Pipeline failed -- NEW_CRITICAL or NEW_HIGH issues detected**.
+     1. Overview page —  Enter a notification name such as **Pipeline failed -- NEW_CRITICAL or NEW_HIGH issues detected**.

      2. Pipeline Events page  —  Select **Stage Failed** for the event that triggers the notification.
 Then select the stage that has the Policy step you just created.